scientific-python/specs/spec-0007/index.md

 This is intended as a recommendation to all libraries that allow users to control the state of a NumPy random number generator.
 It is specifically targeted toward functions that currently accept `RandomState` instances via an argument other than `rng`, or allow `numpy.random.seed` to control the random state, but the ideas are more broadly applicable.
-Use of random number generators other than those provided by NumPy are beyond the scope of this SPEC.
+Random number generators other than those provided by NumPy could also be accommodated by an `rng` keyword, but that is beyond the scope of this SPEC.

 ### Concepts